Hell in a Cell (2012): Storylines

 The professional wrestling matches at Hell in a Cell featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+Storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 The main program involved CM Punk defending his WWE Championship against Ryback, contested inside Hell in a Cell.
 At Night of Champions the previous month, CM Punk and John Cena fought each other to a draw when Cena left his shoulders down while pinning Punk, making it a double pin.
 Following this, he continuously challenged Punk to a rematch, even while recovering from an arm surgery earlier in the month; Punk refused to accept.
 All the while Ryback, who was undefeated since re-entering WWE in April (not including his time as the character Skip Sheffield), had attempted to confront Punk with Punk usually escaping.
 This culminated on an episode of Raw where WWE Chairman Vince McMahon arrived and forced Punk to choose whether he wanted to face John Cena or Ryback.
 However, when Punk took too long to decide, with Cena's endorsement, McMahon made the decision for it to be Ryback.
 It was announced that it would be a Hell in a Cell match.

 At Night of Champions, Layla was originally set to defend the WWE Divas Championship against Kaitlyn, but at the event, Kaitlyn was attacked by a villainess in a masked disguise.
-Eve Torres replaced Kaitlyn and defeated Layla to capture the Divas Championship, and after Eve's successful defenses against Kaitlyn and Layla on back-to-back editions of Raw, Aksana was revealed as Kaitlyn's attacker on the October 26 edition of SmackDown, committing the attack under Eve's orders.
-It was later announced that Eve would defend the Divas Championship at Hell in a Cell in a Triple Threat Match.
+Eve Torres replaced Kaitlyn and defeated Layla to capture the Divas Championship, and after Eve's successful defenses against Kaitlyn and Layla on back-to-back episodes of Raw, Aksana was revealed as Kaitlyn's attacker on the October 26 episode of SmackDown, committing the attack under Eve's orders.
+It was later announced that Eve would defend the Divas Championship at Hell in a Cell in a triple threat match.